 The selection of the set of Network Slice instances for a UE is triggered by the first contacted AMF in a registration procedure normally by interacting with the NSSF, and can lead to a change of AMF.
 This is further described in clause 5.15.5.

+In certain deployments, the operator might decide to separate network slices accessible by a given UE into multiple groups of network slice instances, with each group isolated from each other.
+In the context of this specification, two groups of network slice instances are considered to be isolated to each other if a UE is not able to register to the PLMN in a way to access a network slice instance from one group simultaneously with any network slice instance of the other group.
+In this case, the UE is configured appropriately to request network slices corresponding to only one of these groups at a given time (see clause 5.15.5.2.1).

 A PDU Session belongs to one and only one specific Network Slice instance per PLMN.
 Different Network Slice instances do not share a PDU Session, though different slices may have slice-specific PDU Sessions using the same DNN.